kamilburda/batcher/docs/sections/Usage.md

 The `plug-in-export-layers` procedure can run the export with default or last used settings.
 In the latter case, the settings are loaded if they were saved before (via `Settings → Save Settings`).

-The `plug-in-export-layers-repeat` procedure always uses the last used settings.
+The `plug-in-export-layers-now` procedure always uses the last used settings.

 The `plug-in-export-layers-with-config` procedure allows you to run Batcher using the specified settings file obtained via `Settings → Export Settings...` in the plug-in dialog.